Pairing Wine with Fish

 Meaty Fish

-Types of fish that are firm with a meaty and steak-like texture.
+These are firm fish with a meaty, steak-like texture.

 Rich white wines with lots of flavor and even a few red and rosé wines.